Fchen48/asyncjs-promise/README.md

 ```

 This will be super usefull if you try to interact with a database or a web API.
-A normal foreach would end up in multiple parralell executing tasks, ...
+A normal foreach would end up in multiple parallel executing tasks, ...

 ## License